-Comprehensive Needs Assessment 3 Demographics 3 Student Learning 5 School Processes & Programs 7 Perceptions 8 Priority Problem Statements 9 Comprehensive Needs Assessment Data Documentation 10 Goals 12 Goal 1: Academy ISD will meet or exceed all State and Federal Standards for Academic Excellence.
-12 Goal 2: Academy ISD community, parents, and staff members will partner in educational improvement efforts, including maintaining open lines of communication between stakeholders.
-14 Goal 3: Academy ISD will provide a safe and orderly school environment that supports learning and staff effectiveness.
-15 Title I 17 2.1: Campus Improvement Plan developed with appropriate stakeholders 17 2.3: Available to parents and community in an understandable format and language 17 2.4: Opportunities for all children to meet State standards 17 2.5: Increased learning time and well-rounded education 17 2.6: Address needs of all students, particularly at-risk 17 3.1: Annually evaluate the schoolwide plan 17 4.1: Develop and distribute Parent and Family Engagement Policy 17 4.2: Offer flexible number of parent involvement meetings 18 5.1: Determine which students will be served by following local policy 18 Title I Personnel 19
+Comprehensive Needs Assessment 3

+Demographics 3

+Student Learning 5

+School Processes & Programs 8

+Perceptions 9

+Priority Problem Statements 10

+Comprehensive Needs Assessment Data Documentation 11

+Goals 13

+Goal 1: Academy ISD will meet or exceed all State and Federal Standards for Academic Excellence.
+13

+Goal 2: Academy ISD community, parents, and staff members will partner in educational improvement efforts, including maintaining open lines of communication between stakeholders.
+15

+Goal 3: Students in Academy ISD will be educated in a safe and orderly school environment that is drug-free, disciplined, and conducive to teaching and learning for students and staff.

+State Compensatory 17

+Budget for Academy Early Childhood Center

+Personnel for Academy Early Childhood Center 17

+Title I 18

+1.1: Comprehensive Needs Assessment

+2.1: Campus Improvement Plan developed with appropriate stakeholders 18

+2.2: Regular monitoring and revision 18

+2.3: Available to parents and community in an understandable format and language

+2.4: Opportunities for all children to meet State standards 18

+2.5: Increased learning time and well-rounded education

+2.6: Address needs of all students, particularly at-risk 19

+3.1: Annually evaluate the schoolwide plan

+4.1: Develop and distribute Parent and Family Engagement Policy

+4.2: Offer flexible number of parent involvement meetings 19

+5.1: Determine which students will be served by following local policy 19

+Title I Personnel 20